dfrappart/dfrappart.github.io/_posts/2023-11-02-AKS_Networking-considerationspart2.markdown

 ### 1.3.
 Azure CNI with overlay

-Tjat's the part that i prefer with AKS, the product team really seems to follow Microsoft clients need.
-There is now apossibility to avoid IP exhaustion with Azure CNI with overlay.
+That's the part that i prefer with AKS, the product team really seems to follow Microsoft clients need.
+There is now a possibility to avoid IP exhaustion with Azure CNI with overlay.
 This is kind of a doped kubenet.
-We could say that the idea is to get the best of both Azure CNI and Nubebet.
+We could say that the idea is to get the best of both Azure CNI and Kubebet.
 The [documentation](https://learn.microsoft.com/en-us/azure/aks/azure-cni-overlay) described that each node gets assigned a /24 CIDR, much like in kubenet.
 But there are less limitations, such as more nodes (1000 vs 400), performance on par with Azure CNI and no need for UDRs, and compatibility with both Windows and Linux nodes.
 Because the overlay traffic isn't encapsulated, we need to beware of NSG filtering on the subnet, which must allow traffic as follow, in addition to [egress traffic requirements](https://learn.microsoft.com/en-us/azure/aks/outbound-rules-control-egress):

 - Traffic from the node CIDR to the node CIDR on all ports and protocols